seeddisperser/standard-toolkit/packages/design-system/README.md

 # @accelint/design-system

-This library is a collection of UI components and tools for engineers to build specialized, precise user experiences for Command and Control (C2) systems.
+This library is a collection of UI components and tools for engineers to build precise user experiences for specialized systems.

 ## Why does this design system exist?